stashed/docs/docs/concepts/crds/backupsession.md

 ## What is BackupSession

-A `BackupSession` is a Kubernetes `CustomResourceDefinition`(CRD) which represents a backup run of the respective target referenced by a `BackupConfiguration`/`BackupBatch` in a Kubernetes native way.
+A `BackupSession` is a Kubernetes `CustomResourceDefinition`(CRD) which represents a backup run of the respective target(s) referenced by a `BackupConfiguration`/`BackupBatch` in a Kubernetes native way.

 Stash operator creates a Kubernetes `CronJob` according to the schedule defined in a `BackupConfiguration`/`BackupBatch`.
 On each backup schedule, this `CronJob` creates a `BackupSession` object.
 It points to the respective `BackupConfiguration`/`BackupBatch`.
 The controller that runs inside backup sidecar (in case of backup via jobs, it is stash operator itself) watches this `BackupSession` object and start taking backup instantly.